Mark Whitaker (journalist): Journalism

+Books

-In 2011, Whitaker published a family memoir, My Long Trip Home, about his turbulent upbringing as the child of an interracial marriage between a pioneering but self-destructive black scholar of Africa and a white French immigrant whose father, Edouard Theis, was a clergyman who helped save the lives of Jews during World War II in the French town of Le Chambon-sur-Lignon.
-The book won critical praise and was a finalist for the Los Angeles Times Book Prize and the Hurston-Wright Legacy Award for African-American authors.
+In 2011, Whitaker published a family memoir, My Long Trip Home, about his turbulent upbringing as the child of an interracial marriage between a pioneering but self-destructive Black scholar of Africa and a White French immigrant whose father, Edouard Theis, was a clergyman who helped save the lives of Jews during World War II in the French town of Le Chambon-sur-Lignon.
+The book won critical praise and was a finalist for the Los Angeles Times Book Prize and the Hurston/Wright Legacy Award.

 In 2014, Whitaker published a biography of Bill Cosby, Cosby: His Life and Times.
 CBS News reported that "some critics praised it" upon release.
 Neil Drumming called it "wonderfully thorough" in The New York Times, and Kirkus Reviews wrote that it is "an eye-opening book and a pleasure to read".
 It made several New York Times bestseller lists and Amazon.com included it in two "best" lists.
 It sold about 6,000 copies.
 After the book was released and dozens of women came forward accusing Cosby of sexual assault, it was "widely criticized for idealizing Cosby", according to CBS.
 While dealing with Cosby's history of infidelity and a paternity extortion trial, Whitaker's biography did not explore the assault claims that pre-dated his book.
 When multiple similar allegations came to light after publication, Whitaker issued an apology.
 The book was not released in paperback.